kannah-coder/Object_Creation-JAVA/README.md

 ## 🧱 Garbage Collection
 If an object no longer has any reference pointing to it, Java automatically removes it using the **Garbage Collector** to free up memory.

+## I provided another file for object creation by accesing it to method (Student.java)